-Notably, given Case ii misclassifies more rejections as acceptances, "fairer" outcomes can be said to have been achieved.
+Notably, given that Case ii misclassifies more rejections as acceptances, "fairer" outcomes can be said to have been achieved.
 This is due to the context of the rejections in this setting.
 Specifically, rejections are those loan applications initially approved by the loan guarantor (usually a Government Sponsored Enterprise), but subsequently failed to meet the lender's requirements.
-12 From this context, coupled with marginally less misclassification for acceptances, one may conclude case ii provides overall "fairer" outcomes than case i.
+From this context, coupled with marginally less misclassification for acceptances, one may conclude that Case ii provides overall "fairer" outcomes than Case i.